madnuttah/unbound-docker/doc/DETAILS.md

 unbound[1:0] error: can't bind socket: Permission denied for 127.0.0.1 port 53
 ```

-* If you see the warning `unbound[1:0] warning: unbound is already running as pid 1`, executing `docker-compose down && docker compose up -d` will remove the PID and also the warnings in the log.
+* If you see the warning `unbound[1:0] warning: unbound is already running as pid 1`, executing `docker compose down && docker compose up -d` will remove the PID and also the warnings in the log.
+As we're not shipping the image with an init system like `tini` or `dumb-init`, you might want to set `init: true` in your unbound service section or run command.
+See [Specify an init process](https://docs.docker.com/reference/cli/docker/container/run/#init) for further information.

 * This is no issue and shows that Unbound is doing trust anchor signaling to the root name servers.
 See [this URL](https://tools.ietf.org/html/rfc8145) for more details.